2amkoding/cSharpCoursePSight/OOP/08-EventsinC#.md

 You can add new Application functions without modifying existing Classes/Objects.

-## How does it relate to Deligates?
+## How does it relate to Delegates?

 Events are children derived from Class.Delegate
 Events come out-the-box with access control over data shared.